 JEE Advanced Counselling

-Candidates have to note that IIT Roorkee is not the authority that will conduct the counselling and allotment of seats for JEE Advanced 2019.
+Candidates have to note that IIT Kharagpur is not the authority that will conduct the counselling and allotment of seats for JEE Advanced.
 Joint Seat Allocation Authority (JoSAA) is in charge of conducting the rest of the activities.
 Candidates who qualify JEE Advanced will have to first register with JoSAA.
 Then only they will be able to participate in the counselling process where candidates have to choose their preferred IITs and courses.
-Seat allotment is done on the ranks that candidates secure and their preference along with the availability of seats.
-The application form of JoSAA 2019 should be released in June.
+Seat allotment is done considering the ranks that candidates secure and their preference along with the availability of seats.
+The application form of JoSAA 2021 should be released after the results are declared.

 JEE Advanced Cutoff Marks

-The cutoff marks for 2019 exam will be declared along with the declaration of results.
-JEE Advanced cutoff marks are the minimum marks required by the candidates for being eligible in the counselling process conducted by Joint Seat Allocation Authority (JoSAA).
+The cutoff marks for the entrance exam will be released along with the declaration of results.
+JEE Advanced cut off marks are the minimum marks required by the candidates for being eligible in the counselling process conducted by Joint Seat Allocation Authority (JoSAA).
 The students are shortlisted for admissions at IITs based on the cutoff marks and ranks secured in the examination.

 What factors determine the cutoff marks for JEE Advanced?